matthiasferch/tsm/README.md

 TSM - A TypeScript vector and matrix math library
 =================================================

-TSM is a a collection of vector and matrix classes written in Microsoft's new JavaScript superset 'TypeScript'.
+TSM is a a collection of vector and matrix classes written in Microsoft's new JavaScript superset *TypeScript*.
 It compiles to plain JavaScript.

 What's special about TSM?
 -------------------------

-- TSM makes use of TypeScript's type annotations to reduce the number of possible bugs and has been used extensively in the development of a large-scale WebGL applications (more information about that project will be published soon).
+- TSM makes use of TypeScript's type annotations to reduce the number of possible bugs and has been used extensively in the development of a large-scale WebGL application (more information about that project will be published soon).

 - TSM makes use of JavaScript's new property definitions to enable GLSL-style element access: